How Neuroscience Powers Marketing

 - What Your Customers See Affects What They Buy – Eye-tracking technology is used to research behavior when people look at information on a computer monitor, mobile device or other display.
 It records eye movement to create an image showing where people look and how long their eyes linger on specific areas.
 Eye movements reflect unconscious brain activity.
 The distinctive patterns that were observed again and again offer crucial clues for how a website should be designed.
 Neuro web design, guided by eye-movement patterns, can immediately catch new visitors’ attention.Unless web designers know about and use this insight, they can’t take advantage of Neuroscience knowledge in marketing.

 - What Messages Do Consumers Respond to Most Strongly? – By creating experimental situations and conducting surveys, it’s possible to determine whether fast or slow thinking is used to make a wide range of decisions.
-How do consumers respond discount offers?
+How do consumers respond to discount offers?
 Is “$200 Off” more enticing than “20% Off?”
-How does a “Free Offer” active the pleasure center of the brain?Why do customers buy more than they need just to get “Free Shipping?”
+How does a “Free Offer” activate the pleasure center of the brain?Why do customers buy more than they need just to get “Free Shipping?”
 How does emotion affect buying behavior?
 How does the color scheme of your website influence its lead generation?
 What cues trigger more confidence in your future customers?
 Neuroscience takes the guesswork out of what works and doesn’t for online marketing.

 Applying Neuroscience in Marketing and Advertising